-While PAPRs for use in pharmaceutical and biopharmaceutical operations are required to meet NIOSH certification standards differences in other areas of design and functionality may provide an improved level of worker protection and personal comfort.
-This white paper explores eight such considerations in detail (many correlated to the attributes described above) and could be helpful to EHS managers and supervisors looking to select a PAPR system for their particular application.
+This white paper explores eight considerations in detail and could be helpful to EHS managers and supervisors looking to select a Powered Air-Purifying Respirator system for their particular application.

 Flexible containment solutions must work well for every stakeholder.
 With high potency active pharmaceutical ingredients (HPAPIs) come a heightened awareness of this requirement and the added burden of a higher level of regulatory oversight.

 Systems should be analyzed not only for their basic ability to contain the powders of interest, but also for how efficiently they integrate into the production process.
 For instance, will the system help to eliminate productivity bottlenecks, decrease material waste and the cost of raw materials, and simplify the changeover of the line to new products?

 Media and buffer preparation is a key part of the biopharmaceutical manufacturing process, and while it doesn’t have to be carried out in sterile conditions, improving the powder transfer process makes this step cleaner, safer, and more efficient, protects personnel and could cut time and costs as well.
 By Chris Rombach